hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

 ##### Processor design

 The processor should be independent of SQL and be available as public Core API.
 Pipeline API is nice to have for 5.2.
 It's code will be in the core module and cannot depend on Apache Calcite objects.

 Parameters:

 - the join condition
 - extracted postpone time map from the join condition
 - list of left input stream event timestamp extraction functions (one for each watermarked column on left input stream)
 - list of right input stream event timestamp extraction functions (one for each watermarked column on right input stream)

 ##### Algorithm

 Consider having two input streams __S1__ and __S2__.
 Each input stream **must** contain at least one watermark with defined watermark key.

 1. Perform query analysis, detect timestamp column from both input stream schemas
 2. Produce JOIN condition, timestamp extraction functions and postpone maps.
 3. Prepare a `wmState` data structure - time limit for each watermark keys relation.
 4. Prepare two buffers : `leftBuffer` to store input events from ordinal 0 and `rightBuffer` to store input events from ordinal 1.
 5. If a watermark with key `key` is received:
    1. Iterate the value of `postponeTimeMap` for the watermark's key and update the same input/output WM keys in the `wmState`, postponed by the `postponeTime`
    2. Compute new maximum for each output WM in the `wmState`.
    3. Remove all _expired_ events in left & right buffers: _Expired_ items are all items with any watermarked timestamp less than the maximum computed in the previous step.
-   4. If doing an outer join, emit events removed from the buffer, with `null`s for the other side, if the event was never joined.
+   4. doing an outer join, emit events removed from the buffer, with `null`s for the other side, if the event was never joined.
    5. From the remaining elements in the buffer, compute the minimum time value in each watermark timestamp column.
    6. For each WM key, emit a new watermark as the minimum of value computed in step 5 and of the last received value for that WM key.
 6. If an event is received:
    1. If the event is late according to any last received watermark, drop it.
    2. If the event is out of bounds according to `wmState`, join it with nulls (if outer-joining) and stop processing it
    3. Store the event in left/right buffer.
    4. For each event in the opposite buffer emit the joined event (if the whole join condition is `true`).

 ### Questions